-Food labels can be mighty confusing, so here’s a quick and easy glossary for some food labels you’ll see in our stores.
+Food labels can be mighty confusing.
+Here’s a quick and easy glossary for some of the food labels you’ll see in our stores.
 For more information about all of these labels, check out Consumer Reports Eco Labels.

-Grass Fed – The USDA can inspect farms with ruminants (that’s cows and sheep) to verify that the animals are eating 100% grass/pasture.
+Grass-Fed – The USDA can inspect farms with ruminants (that’s cows and sheep) to verify that the animals are eating 100% grass/pasture.
 Just look for the USDA’s seal next to the claim to know they’ve been verified.
-Thousand Hills is our 100% grass fed beef supplier and Hill & Vale is our grass and local grain-fed beef supplier.
+Thousand Hills is our 100% local, grass-fed beef supplier.